Today, guest writer George Gavrilita shares his experience finding judges to recommend him for L3. He has a lot of tips, so enjoy!

 When to Talk About It

-Self-Evaluation is covered by the SR, and Program and Policy are discussions that can be started and sometimes finished online, so give precedence IRL to the qualities that can be observed better IRL.
+Self-Evaluation is covered by the Self Review, and Program and Policy are discussions that can be started and sometimes finished online, so give precedence IRL to the qualities that can be observed better IRL.
 However, don’t forget to have your recommenders check both practice and theory when possible.

 For example, I ended up having a silly Minor deficiency in my first L3 Panel in Leadership: everybody was enthusiastic about my way of leading, but only the Panelists realized that I didn’t have the definitions right in my head.
 This is something rare, but it’s always up to you to avoid it.
 In general, whenever something bad happens, asking yourself if you could’ve done more, rarely yields “no” as an answer.
 Therefore, do more.
 This kind of attitude is very inspiring and sometimes can make other Judges, including your recommenders, uneasy in a good kind of way: the best way to make somebody care is showing how much you care.